MSc Business Analytics and Technology Management

 The course focuses on systematic treatments of linear statistical models for regression, analysis of variance and experimental design with special emphasis on applications in business and economics.
 Topics include regression analysis: inference, model building, diagnostics, remedial measures and validation; single-factor and two-factor ANOVA models, and analysis of covariance.
 Other statistical tools for specialized applications discussed may include logistic regression, path analysis and time series regression.
 Case studies are employed to illustrate tools for fitting, checking, validating and interpreting linear models.

 *Please note that all course listing on this page is subject to change and that the content of the seminars may vary from a year to another.
-Current students should consult the graduate calendar or refer to their program team for the most updated information.
+Current students should consult the graduate calendar or refer to their program team at email@example.com for the most updated information.